 - All fences to your lot must be approved by the Design Committee. - Only fence types shown in Annexure C are allowed.
 No other materials such as bamboo or colorbond are allowed. - Fences constructed by Mirvac on any lots cannot be removed or altered without written permission from Mirvac.
-Any damage to these fences must be repaired to the original standard by the land owner(s). - Fences visible from Public Areas must be maintained on an ongoing basis including recoating with timber treatment if detailed as part of the fence type. - All lots are required to have side & back fences. - Fences are not permitted along road frontages forward of the building line.
+Any damage to these fences must be repaired to the original standard by the land owner(s). - Fences visible from Public Areas must be maintained on an ongoing basis including recoating with timber treatment if detailed as part of the fence type. - All lots are required to have front, side & back fences.